 At any given moment, our retinas receive millions of bits of information.
 This presents a monumental computational challenge to the visual system.
-Rather than process everything our sensory systems receive, we must rely upon heuristics to reduce computational load.
+Rather than process everything our sensory systems receive, we rely on heuristics to reduce computational load.
 My research centers around one such critical heuristic: ensemble perception, which refers to the idea that we can represent sets of objects using summary statistics.
 Instead of seeing every single leaf on a tree, we tend to see its overall ‘leafiness.’
-It turns out that we engage this process even when we see crowds of faces.
-We perceive the average emotion of the crowd, but lose the individuals.
-Ensemble perception makes great intuitive sense — The visual system exploits the natural redundancy present in the world (e.g., most leaves are quite similar), which allows us to represent copious amounts of information in a succinct and elegant manner.
+We see averages everywhere, even within a crowd of faces.
+Given limited viewing time, we see the average instead of the individuals.
+This makes some intuitive sense — The visual system exploits the natural redundancy present in the world (e.g., most leaves are quite similar), which allows us to quickly represent a vast amount of information.

 Individual differences in ensemble perception